 Double Eyelid Surgery

-✨ Monolid vs. Double Eyelid ✨
+Monolid and Double Eyelid Anatomy

 The photo on the left shows a monolid, while the image on the right displays a double eyelid.
 The key difference is the presence of an upper lid crease, which defines the “double eyelid.”